Bike Tour in Scotland Fort William to Inverness

 Any Start Date February to November

 This tour allows you to complete the Great Glen Cycle Route at much easier pace, by splitting the difficult middle section into 2 days.
 It still uses the full 80 mile route from coast to coast through some of Scotland’s most impressive highland scenery.
 Using mainly traffic-free bike trails the route starts in the picturesque town of Fort William with an easy first section along the Caledonian Canal.
 With a challenging middle section your efforts are rewarded by the stunning views over this area of outstanding natural beauty.
 Riding on forest tracks alongside Loch Lochy and the world famous Loch Ness, on the right day this is a never forgotten bike ride.
 The final section of the route follows minor roads through sparsely populated countryside adding to its beauty.
 The tour finishes in bustling city of Inverness, with many places of historical interest to visit.
-The final morning the hire bikes will be pick-up so that you are free to continue your journey.

 START of TOUR: Fort William in the Highlands of Scotland.